-This is why the following three principles must be understood by anyone who is about to undertake any type of organization redesign.
+This is why the following three principles must be understood by anyone who is about to undertake any organization redesign.

 What would be some of the organizational systems that could be impacted by such a change and that you will need to ensure don't hinder the success of this change?
 Let's take a quick peek:

 Not making adjustments in interdependent systems is sure to make any organization redesign sub-par.

 Unfortunately, I've witnessed people come and benchmark against organizations I've worked with, pick up on elements of our organization design and decide to implement those elements and then fail miserably.